abuturabofficial/ibm-devops-software-engineering/04-introduction_to_software_engineering/01-sdlc.md

 **Software Requirements Specification:**

-- Requirements are documented in the SRC
+- Requirements are documented in the SRS
 - All stakeholders must agree

 ### Phase 2: Design